 The Talking Heads were the most literate, intelligent, and playfully quirky of the CBGB set.
 Led by idiosyncratic singer, songwriter, and giant-floppy-suit-wearer, David Byrne, the Talking Heads may be among the greatest influences coursing through today’s rock radio consciousness, best representing the nervy arthouse ethos of New Wave, the lyrical obscurity of alternative, and the hookiness of today’s beardly hipster bands.
 All owe a debt to the Talking Heads for their right to be weird and successful all at once.

 The Talking Heads formed in 1975, joining Byrne’s off-kilter vocals and quirky songwriting with Jerry Harrison’s layered keyboards, Tina Weymouth’s funky bass, and Chris Frantz’s staccato time signatures.
 The group rose to recognition as part of the New York punk scene that birthed legends like the Ramones, Television, and Blondie.
 Among them, the Talking Heads stood out for their intelligence and conscious artiness.
-In 1977, their breakthrough hit, “Psycho Killer,” burned up the charts while the Son of Sam terrorized New York.
+In 1977, their breakthrough hit,

 Over the course of eight albums, David Byrne was responsible for the lion’s share of writing as well as for his band’s musical eclecticism.
 Albums like Fear of Music (1979) and Speaking in Tongues (1985) produced substantial charting hits while incorporating elements of Brazilian music, African poly-rhythms, and the synthesizers that would define new wave.
 As to the latter, the Talking Heads were the most essential trailblazer in a genre that shot the Police, Duran Duran, and the Cars to megastardom.
 Byrne’s contributions to the MTV era may best be captured in the band’s groundbreaking Stop Making Sense (1984), an ingenious concert documentary (not to mention album) directed by Jonathan Demme.
 Its imagery and performance aesthetics make it a template-setting document in the music video medium.